Bushwick and East Williamsburg tour

 While we won't see 1970s decline (including a massive blackout, looting, and arson), we will see the response: the public investment in housing and other structures spurred by neighborhood activism and local political leadership.
 We'll see a park named for a brave crusader against drug dealing.

 And we'll see the new investment, both recent and in-process, that has both drawn media attention as well as local resistance to gentrification.
-It's at the heart of some recent gentrification debates, such as in the series from WNYC/The Nation called "There Goes the Neighborhood."
+It's at the heart of some recent debates, such as in the series from WNYC/The Nation called "There Goes the Neighborhood."

-We could easily extend a Williamsburg tour to visit East Williamsburg and Bushwick, focusing on the street art and (on weekends) some galleries.
+Note: we could easily extend a Williamsburg tour to visit East Williamsburg and Bushwick, focusing on the street art and (on weekends) some galleries.
 But we also can spend a full tour looking more broadly at these changing and charged neighborhoods.

 Distance from Midtown Manhattan: 30-35 minutes